Pomax/browser-based-web-editor/README.md

 node setup --clean
 ```

-This will leave any running containers alone, but clean up any "dead" containers based on the old image, generates a new local base image, after which any project container build to now use this new image instead.
+This will leave any running containers alone, but clean up any "dead" containers based on the old image, then generates a new local base image, after which any project container that gets built will use the new image instead.
+So if you need to "force people to update" you can run the `--clean` pass, then go into the admin page, stop all containers, and then whenever people try to load their site, that'll trigger an updated container build.
+Handy!

 ## What's Caddy?